Bioconductor/packagebuilder/documentation/Troubleshooting.md

 to run this script.
 Seemingly you should be able to check out and run the rerun_build.py script on your own machine.
-The reason is that not every machine has access to the security group under which the ActiveMQ broker runs.
+The reason is that not every machine has access to the security group under which the RabbitMQ broker runs.
 You can give your IP (or subnet) access to this group [here](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#SecurityGroups:search=stomp;sort=Name).